-Here's a potent emergency home remedy for an asthma attack that works fast, along with other natural remedies for asthma that give excellent long term (and even permanent) relief for both adults and children...
+Here's a potent emergency home remedy for an asthma attack that works fast, along with other natural remedies and treatments for asthma that give excellent long term (and even permanent) relief for both adults and kids...

 Asthma is not just a health problem that’s on the rise, it’s literally out of control!
 34 million Americans have asthma, and of this, 8 million are young children.
 Astonishingly, 6.2 billion dollars per year is currently spent on asthma medications in the U.S. alone and the Centers for Disease Control puts the total annual cost of asthma at a staggering 56 billion dollars a year.

 And asthma is also responsible for over 10 million missed work days each year and 12.8 million missed school days.
 So this health problem has definitely reached what we would label as an “epidemic”.
 1

 There are several reasons for the incredible spike in asthma over the years, and no, none of them have to do with the genetics/family history theory (yes it’s still just a “theory” so don’t take it as gospel just yet).